 Over time it loses it’s impact, especially for those of us who have a longstanding challenge with managing our weight….whilst it still may have the effect of springboarding us into action, the action doesn’t last.
 Because we have repeated the cycle too often.

 The novelty has worn off if you like.
 And the shock, disgust and disappointment we feel for our bodies, does not motivate us to eat healthier, instead it wears us down.

 In panic mode we may also start hunting around for the ‘best’ diet; the one that will give us the ‘quickest results’.
 Or even better, what if we could find the magic bullet that would mean perfect body, minimal effort.

 Reality check- there ain’t no such thing!
 Not that will lead us to long term weight management anyway.
 If diets really worked, why are there SO many of them and why is everyone still dieting?

 This is why after so many years of experiencing the tipping point myself and observing others experiencing it too, I’ve come to the conclusion that we are doing things the wrong way round.

-So my suggestion is that we take our head out of the sand now (even if we are in the ‘poodling along, in denial stage’), take a deep breath and make the decision to start appreciating and liking our bodies as they are right now.
+So my suggestion is that we take our head out of the sand now, take a deep breath and make the decision to start appreciating and liking our bodies as they are right now.

 This will allow us to clear the way to WANTING to take the best possible care of our poor unappreciated and disrespected bodies.
-And it’s only once we embed new behaviours that are linked to PROPER self-care i.e. good nutrition, management of chronic stress, exercise, learning to soothe our emotions in ways that don’t involve food AND finding kinder ways of ‘talking’ to our bodies, that we will then clear the way to releasing weight permanently.
+And it’s only once we embed new behaviours that are linked to PROPER self-care i.e. good nutrition, management of chronic stress, exercise, learning to soothe our emotions in ways that don’t always involve food AND finding kinder ways of ‘talking’ to our bodies, that we will then clear the way to making peace with them.